ahmadamukhtar/UVM_PROJECT_AHB_VIP-/README.md

 ---

 ## 📜 License
-This project is licensed under the MIT License.
-See `LICENSE` for more details.
+The licensed is under process.

-For further details, refer to the [documentation](docs/AHB_protocol_overview.pdf) or contact the contributors.
+For further details, refer to the [documentation](https://github.com/ahmadamukhtar/UVM_PROJECT_AHB_VIP-/edit/main/AHB_protocol_overview.pdf) or contact the contributors.

 ---